martinleggewie/objectmodeldiagramgenerator/README.md

 - There are classes.
 Each class has a name and must relate to one domain.
 - There are objects.
 Each object has a key and must relate to one business event and one class.
 Each object can relate to other objects.
 Each object can have properties (that is, a tupel of a name and and value).

+**Check file "/src/main/resources/domainmodel.puml" for the complete domain model which the generator currently supports/expects.**

 Based on this information defined following this domain model the generator creates a list of text files.
 Each text file contains the definition of one diagram using the PlantUML DSL.